-This section of the RWP Program is designed specifically to prevent the employee or ladder from falling into the foul zone of the bus or train.
+This section of the RWP Program is designed specifically to prevent the employee or ladder from falling into the foul zone.
 When fall protection is required to prevent falls from heights over six feet, the responsible department will have in place a method to rescue a worker from his harness after a fall.
-Rapid rescue and evacuation is necessary to prevent compartment syndrome and is in accordance with 29 CFR 1910.
+Rapid rescue and evacuation are necessary to prevent compartment syndrome and is in accordance with 29 CFR 1910.